 Getting the word out about your new digital media business is crucial to reaching your initial qualified prospects, getting shares / referrals, and getting your media ranked with search engines.
 But along with building this initial distribution system, you always need to strive for unique and useful content production.
 Stand out from the pack with videos, ebooks, and articles unlike anything you've seen before!

-I hope you enjoyed this article on getting your $10 Digital Media Startup business going!
+I hope you enjoyed this article on leveraging your social media networks for your lean startup!

 "Millions For MySpace on #Throwback Thursdays"